ReVanced-Extended-Community/Community-Guides/community-wiki/ytm-troubleshooting.md

 ### **2. The download feature isn't working**

-Refer to section 2 of the [setup info guide](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/community-wiki/patching%20%26%20setup%20info.md#2-general-info-for-patching-and-feature-setup) to understand and set up the download feature.
+To understand and set up the download feature, refer to section 2 of the [setup info guide](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/community-wiki/patching%20%26%20setup%20info.md#2-general-info-for-patching-and-feature-setup).